By Soojin Lee

 “I don’t mean to scare you, Sarah, but one day you might just get a call from someone saying I’m in a ditch somewhere, inconsolably muttering your name over and over. “

 I am thinking about you in handcuffs.
 A couple years before I really knew you.
 Your dad’s shoulders filling out that orange jumper you’re in and curling forward at the corners.
 The imitation pine-wood table you are shackled to was probably the same imitation cork beige as the one my keyboard is resting on.
-Your dads eyes are an even deeper blue usually cut like razors set in dry ice but their warmed and bleeding saltwater.
+Your dad’s eyes are an even deeper blue than yours.
+His are usually cut like razors set in dry ice, but they’re warmed and bleeding saltwater.
 His massive frame rapidly losing its emotionless turgor, an ocean flowing out of him.

 “Please, your honor, my son’s tried to kill himself three times this year.
 He just needs help.
 I don’t know what to do anymore.”